Where AFSCME Began

 Room 104 of the central branch of the Madison Public Library, 201 West Mifflin Street, Madison, Wisconsin

-The next AFSCME Local 1 general membership meeting will be a hybrid meeting on March 5, 2026, starting at 5:30 PM in Room 104 of the central branch
+The next AFSCME Local 1 general membership meeting will be a hybrid meeting on May 7, 2026, starting at 5:30 PM in Room 104 of the central branch o

 AFSCME National Updates